-Our Commercial Litigation solicitors comment on this ever changing and important area of litigation law: relief from sanctions.
+Our Commercial Litigation solicitors comment on this ever changing and important area of litigation law: application for relief from sanctions.

 The 2013 Jackson reforms brought changes to the Civil Procedure Rules (CPR) relating to, inter alia, applications for relief from sanctions; in essence, the courts were less tolerant of breaches of the Rules and unjustified delays.
 The court’s approach was then updated to allow Judges to have further discretion in applications for relief.
 However, despite the reforms, the court’s approach to Litigants in Person remains stringent.
 With the reduction in Legal Aid and Conditional Fee Agreements, there is an increase in the number of individuals acting without legal assistance.
 Whilst the court is required to treat both represented and unrepresented parties on a level playing field, should the court be more flexible with Litigants in Person?

 A stringent approach to application for relief from sanctions

 The court interpreted the test in Mitchell v Newsgroup Newspapers EWCA Civ 1537 and took a ‘no nonsense’ approach towards applications for relief from sanctions.
 In circumstances where the breach was ‘trivial’, the party seeking relief was usually granted relief provided that an application was made promptly.
 On the other hand, if the breach could not be characterised as ‘trivial’, then the burden is on the defaulting party to persuade the court to grant relief.
 Essentially, this case made it clear that if there was a very good reason for the breach or failure to comply, then relief will usually be granted.
 This sled to an increase in satellite litigation.